dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 ---------------------
 1.9.
 Do I write Test first (TDD - Test Driven Development) or application code first?
 ---------------------
+- **TDD (Test Driven Development)** - Sometimes, we write tests before we even start developing which is called TDD (Tests are written before the code)
+- We mostly follow BDD (Behavior Driven Development) since we are using jasmine framework

-Its all depends on TIME, MONEY and need/requirements - usually, developers and companies first prefers to do application development then go for (TDD - Test Driven Development) and or BDD (Behavior Driven Development).
+Its all depends on TIME, MONEY and need/requirements - usually, developers and companies first prefer to do application development then go for testing ie. BDD (Behavior Driven Development).

 1.10.
 What to test
 ---------------------
 We can write Angular tests cases for testing Functions, Logics, Events, multiple types of Components, Attributes-Directives, Dependencies, Routers- Navigation, and services.

+While writing test we must think/test all execution scenarios like `if and else condition, positive, negative outputs, pass and fail cases, true or false switch case` etc.

 2 Different types of tests
 =====================